meetcleo/re_dms/README.md

 * `main.rs` does exactly what it says on the tin and runs the input loop, sending the results onwards through the pipeline.
 Initial files are written synchronously (`file_writer`).

 NOTE: this isn't actually threading, it's only based on async tasks and a few event loops.
 I use the term thread throughout since it's conceptually simpler.

+### Implementation note about TOAST-ed columns.
+* The design of re_dms has been influenced by how postgres treats [TOAST](https://www.postgresql.org/docs/current/storage-toast.html)-ed columns, and how they show up (or rather don't) through logical replication.
+* As a reminder, TOAST stands for "The Oversized attribute storage technique".
+When a single column has a value that is greater than a certain number of bytes, postgres moves this data to a separate area and stores this data there.
+* When an update is made to a row that has a TOASTed column, if the column itself is updated to have new data, then there is no problem, and the new data appears in the logical replication stream.
+* However, if an update is mode to a row that has a TOASTed column, that does not update the data within the TOASTed column, then the value of the data in the toasted column is _not_ provided in the logical replication stream.
+* This means for every table that has toasted columns, we may need to be able to update the rows both where the column has changed, and where it hasn't changed.
+This means for a single toasted column, we need to be able to generate 2 different update files, and in the general case, we need to be able to handle updates for any subset of columns.
+* For this tool, we also need to be able to distinguish this case from the case where a column has been dropped (since we keep the schema of the postgresql source, and the redshift target in sync.)
+* For this reason, we use the `test_decoding` plugin for postgres, as this exposes the data of whether the absense of data is due to an unchanged toast column, or because a column doesn't exist.

 ## Architecture diagram
 https://drive.google.com/file/d/1L2Hd8hW8nhLKLGqcS1TkBWd1czcEc49x/view?usp=sharing